-Temperature checks will be required for all students, faculty, and staff on campus for Fall 2020.
+Temperature checks will be required for all students, faculty, and staff on campus.

-When entering a campus, students, faculty, staff, and visitors will pass through a designated entry point where a temperature check and health screening questionnaire will be conducted and masking will be required to ensure the safest possible environment is maintained for everyone and to control the number of individuals in each college and at any one time.
+When arriving on one of our campuses, students, faculty, staff, and visitors will pass through a designated entry point where a temperature check and health screening questionnaire will be conducted to ensure the safest possible environment is maintained for everyone and to control the number of individuals in each college and at any one time.

-Individuals who do not pass the health screening or masking standards will not be granted access.
+Individuals who do not pass the health screening will not be granted access.

 If you have any questions or would like to schedule an appointment, please call 210-21-ALAMO or visit our Current Students page.

-To ensure the health and safety of our college community, no on-campus events will be held in Fall 2020.
+To ensure the health and safety of our college community, no on-campus events will be held.